ExxLiang193/FugueStat/README.md

 ```

 - `--inversion` should be set for inverted subject to be matched.
+- `--reversal` should be set for reversed subject to be matched.
+- `--reversal-inversion` should be set for reversed-inverted subject to be matched.
 - `--debug` should be set for debug logging to be transmitted to `--logfile`.
 - `--logfile` should be set to the location of the log file to write to.
 - `--help` displays the same such descriptions.